Business Finance FAQ

 Do you provide lines of credit?

-Our business financing ranges from $1,000 to $500,000.
+Our business financing ranges from $1,000 to $1 million.
 Request the amount that is most strategic for your business.
 In making our decision, we take into account a number of factors that other lenders can’t or won't consider in reviewing an application.

-If your business needs more than $500,000, we may be able to draw upon up to $2 million from other lending partners.
+If your business needs more than $1 million, we may be able to draw upon up to $2 million from other lending partners.
 The availability of those funds depends on the particular nature of your company and the loan/investment opportunity.

 Business Builder loan interest rates are generally between 8 and 12%.
 In addition, a 2% origination fee, plus our out-of-pocket expenses including the UCC filing, are charged at closing.